The Road to Character: Outline

 Brooks begins with Adam I and Adam II, two contradictory sides of human nature described in The Lonely Man of Faith by Rabbi Joseph Soloveitchik.
 Adam I is the external, career-driven, ambitious side, which Brooks calls the "résumé" self.
 The subject of this book, Adam II, is internal, humble and the "eulogy" self, the one who “wants to have a serene inner character.”

 The bulk of the book is eight chapters of biographical sketches.
 Loosely one per chapter they are: Frances Perkins, Dwight D. Eisenhower with a page or two devoted to redefining sin for contemporary times, Dorothy Day, George Marshall, A. Philip Randolph and Bayard Rustin who organized the March on Washington, the novelist George Eliot and her mate George Lewes, Augustine and his mother Monica, Samuel Johnson and Michel de Montaigne, winding up with sketches of Johnny Unitas and Joe Namath.
 Each chapter describes the personal weaknesses that the individual overcame.

 Brooks concludes with fifteen numbered points, a sort of CliffsNotes for those who would like the "condensed message of this book."

 Reception

 Brooks received positive reviews from The New York Times Book Review, Washingtonian, Booklist, and Publishers Weekly.
-The book received a very negative review from The Guardian that states that "David Brooks’s quest to discover the fundamentals of good character gets hopelessly lost along the way".
+The book received a very negative review from The Guardian that states that "David Brooks's quest to discover the fundamentals of good character gets hopelessly lost along the way".

-The book was the #1 bestseller in Amazon.com's Personal Transformation category of self-help books, and in the Ethics & Morality category of philosophy books.
-As of mid-April and early May 2015, on the Wall Street Journal Best Seller list it was #4.
-Reuters reported it was the #3 best selling hardcover nonfiction book (based on data from independent and chain bookstores, book wholesalers and independent distributors across the U.S.).
-It was #9 on the Audible list of Nonfiction bestsellers.